Environmental Justice Ministry

 - Sky Valley volunteers (planting oak trees in the West San Fernando Valley) https://www.skyvalleyvolunteers.org/

-Contact Rhonda (rhondaplankrichard@gmail.com) and/or Anna (annalourawagner@gmail.com) if you have questions and/or to let us know if we can count on you to attend our next gathering.
+Contact Andrea Reuter or Rhonda (rhondaplankrichard@gmail.com) if you have questions and/or to let us know if we can count on you to attend our next gathering.